carbon-design-system/carbon-website-archive/src/content/components/progress-indicator/code.md

 tabs: ['Code', 'Usage']
 ---

-<page-intro>**Progress Indicator** is a visual representation of a users progress through a set of steps.
-They guide the user through a number of steps in order to complete a specified process.</page-intro>
+**Progress Indicator** is a visual representation of a users progress through a set of steps.
+They guide the user through a number of steps in order to complete a specified process.

 <component
     name="Progress Indicator"